josephmontes/VAA/README.md

 | 2023      | Yusei Kikuchi   | 0.346 | NA            | 30%  |

 ### NOTES
+- 32 player seasons
-- 32 player seasons, 18 different pitchers
+  - 18 different pitchers
     - Of the 18 pitchers, only 3! pitchers ended up throwing their 4-Seam Fastball ineffectively in a future qualifying season:
       - Emilio Pagan, Sean Doolittle, Michael Kopech
   - Players on this list multiple times: Gerrit Cole, Jacob deGrom, Trevor May, Edwin Diaz, Cristian Javier, Tyler Mahle, Michael Kopech, George Kirby, Phil Bickford, Joe Ryan, Freddy Peralta, Bailey Ober

 ## PLAYER SPLOTLIGHT
 ### Emilio Pagan
   - In the 2021 season, when he threw his 4-Seam Fastball a qualifying amount of times and it was ineffective, the wOBA value against it was only a few points above the .350 average wOBA
-    - In that season, his 'good' 4-Seam Fastball rate dropped below the 30% threshold, from 33% in 2019 to 27% 2021
+    - In that season, his 'good' 4-Seam Fastball 'rate' dropped below the 30% threshold, from 33% in 2019 to 27% in 2021

     #### 2021
     ![Screenshot 2023-09-11 195336](https://github.com/josephmontes/VAA/assets/125607783/a656c9f9-cd8b-43f2-8c83-d4900494d23b)

-- What's more interesting is that, although he has not thrown a qualified amount of 4-Seam Fastballs since 2021, in 2022 and in 2023 his 'good' 4-Seam Fastball 'Rate' has gone back over 30% **and** the wOBA value against his 4-Seam Fastball has progressed back to being well below that league average .350 wOBA value
+- What's more interesting is that, although he has not thrown a qualified amount of 4-Seam Fastballs since 2021, in 2022 and 2023 his 'good' 4-Seam Fastball 'Rate' went back over 30% **and** the wOBA value against his 4-Seam Fastball has progressed back to being well below that league average .350 wOBA value
   - The column 'w_woba' stands for weighted wOBA, so when the 2 columns are added together it equals the overall wOBA against their 4-Seam Fastball
     - 2022: *0.319*, 2023: *0.298*
     #### 2022